yamporg/mods/README.md

 ### Running

 Each subproject defines either runClient or runServer tasks, or both, if it makes sense.
 To generate run/debug configurations, execute genIntellijRuns task.
-You may need to reopen the project afterwards.
-It’s also possible to [build and run using IntelliJ IDEA](https://gist.github.com/quat1024/8bf436c85e5c140d27d49a7dc6c09982).
+You may need to reopen the project and/or change SDK version in the generated configuration afterwards.
 ```
 gradle genIntellijRuns
 ```